zbyju/portfolio/src/content/blog/07-2024-welcome-to-my-journey.md

 # Welcome to my Journey

 Hello and welcome to my personal corner of the internet!
 As I write this, I'm on a train on my way to Slovenia.
-But more on that later.
 First, allow me to introduce myself and share a bit about what you can expect from this blog.

 My name is Zbyněk Juřica, and I am a software engineer with a deep passion for web technologies.
 I thrive on the thrill of solving complex problems and the satisfaction that comes with creating elegant, efficient solutions.
 Throughout my career, I've had the privilege of working on a few projects, each presenting unique challenges and learning opportunities.
 This blog is a new adventure for me, one where I can document my journey, reflect on my experiences, and dive deeper into the topics that fascinate me.